-Part of the journey here at the headquarters of AbandonedCubicle.com is removing obstacles to a life of freedom and choices.
+Part of the journey here at headquarters is removing obstacles to a life of freedom and choices.
 If you own a house, or have owned one in the past, you know all about the stress of having a mortgage (or two) hanging over your head.

 Let’s dig into that notion of “removing obstacles” and see if we can agree that paying down the mortgage early makes good sense, or not.

 If you do your research, you’ll find a lot of conflicting advice about the financial wisdom of paying off a mortgage early.
 Some of the best, most well-researched articles are themselves conflicted.
 You don’t come away with a clear-cut answer.
 That’s what makes early mortgage payment a tortuous decision for those of us on the Financial Independence, Retire Early (FIRE) journey.

 Why Would You EVER Pay Down the Mortgage Early?

 When considering the idea of mortgage pay down, the first bit of advice you’ll want to heed is to make sure any high interest loans are paid off first.
 If you’re carrying any student loans, car loans, or credit card debts, chances are those interest rates are higher than your mortgage.

 I’m bending that rule a bit personally.
 We have a large chunk of student loans remaining from Mrs. Cubert’s postgraduate studies.
 Since the loan rate is only 2% (roughly the rate of inflation), it doesn’t make sense to make more than the minimum payment.

 Current payments are about a quarter of the monthly mortgage outlay, so it’s not a big hit to our cash flow either.
 We can opt to tackle this loan after the corporate life is behind us.

 Many well-informed folks would argue that even after you’ve paid off all your higher interest loans and obligations, it still doesn’t make good financial sense pay down the mortgage early.
 Let’s dig deeper…